fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 If you experience these signs, it’s best to consult your doctor as soon as possible.
 Early detection through a Pap smear can make a big difference in your treatment outcomes.

 If you have concerns about cervical health or you want to take proactive steps to protect your health, schedule an appointment at Thomson Medical.
-Our gynaecologic oncologists can guide you through the right tests for early detection and provide personalised care every step of the way.
+Our gynaecologic oncologists can guide you through the right tests for early cancer detection and provide personalised care every step of the way.

 Our women's cancer specialist